DeeJay Dallas: Sophomore

-Junior season
+Junior

-After the previous season, starting running back Travis Homer declared for the 2019 NFL Draft, making Dallas the de facto starter for the Hurricanes in 2019.
+After the previous season, starting running back Travis Homer declared for the 2019 NFL draft, making Dallas the de facto starter for the Hurricanes in 2019.
 Head coach Mark Richt stepped down soon after the 2018 season, and the Hurricanes appointed defensive coordinator Manny Diaz to fill his place.
 Diaz hired Dan Enos as offensive coordinator.
 As Enos had experience with NFL running backs in the past, Dallas had lofty expectations entering his junior season.
 Most thought his experience in the prior two seasons put him in position for a breakout campaign, especially after recording multiple touchdowns in the Hurricanes' spring game.
-Dallas hit the ground running at the beginning of the season, amassing 309 rushing yards on 35 carries (8.4 YPC) and 4 touchdowns over the first 3 games.
+Dallas hit the ground running at the beginning of the season, amassing 309 rushing yards on 35 carries (8.4 yards-per-carry) and 4 touchdowns over the first 3 games.
 However, he did not keep his pace for the rest of the season, averaging only 55 yards per game the following 7 weeks and not hitting the 100-yard mark again, partially due to a nagging knee injury that caused him to miss most of Week 7 vs. Georgia Tech and all of Week 8 vs. Pittsburgh.
 Dallas' season was cut short by a dislocated elbow injury suffered in Week 10 vs. FIU.
 His injury forced him to miss the final two games of the season.
-Dallas finished the season with 693 rushing yards on 115 carries (6.0 YPC) and 8 touchdowns, as well 140 receiving yards and 2 touchdowns.
+Dallas finished the season with 693 rushing yards on 115 carries (6.0 yards-per-carry) and 8 touchdowns, as well 140 receiving yards and 2 touchdowns.
 All of his rushing stats were career highs.
 Dallas was awarded two team awards in 2019: the R. Dale Melching Leadership Award and one of the Captains of the Year.

-On December 27, 2019, Dallas announced that he would forgo his final year of eligibility to enter the 2020 NFL Draft.
-He finished his Hurricane career with 1,527 rushing yards on 265 carries (5.8 YPC), 317 receiving yards on 28 receptions, and 20 total touchdowns.
+On December 27, 2019, Dallas announced that he would forgo his final year of eligibility to enter the 2020 NFL draft.
+He finished his Hurricane career with 1,527 rushing yards on 265 carries (5.8 yards-per-carry), 317 receiving yards on 28 receptions, and 20 total touchdowns.